uds-psl/coq-library-undecidability/README.md

 - `make vos` builds compiled interfaces for the library
 - `make vok` checks correctness of the library

-### Reviewing the Coq code
+### Browsing and manually executing the Coq code

-We recommend starting the code review by opening the file `theories/TRAKHTENBROT/summary.v` using your favorite IDE, e.g. CoqIDE:
+We recommend starting the reading code by opening the file `theories/TRAKHTENBROT/summary.v` using your favorite IDE, e.g. CoqIDE:

 ```